-We have recorded a liability as of December 31, 2015, which represents our best estimate of probable incurred losses for legal contingencies.
+We have recorded a liability as of December 31, 2016, which represents our best estimate of probable incurred losses for legal contingencies at that date.
 The amount of losses that may ultimately be incurred cannot be estimated with certainty.
-However, based on such information as is available to us, we believe that the range of reasonably possible losses for the legal proceedings and contingencies described or referenced above, as of December 31, 2015, and in excess of the liability we have recorded, is from \$0 to \$250,000.
+However, based on such information as is available to us, we believe that the range of reasonably possible losses for the legal proceedings and contingencies described or referenced above, as of December 31, 2016, and in excess of the liability we have recorded, does not exceed \$1 million.